BYLAWS of the Columbia College Student Council

 E. Terms of the Committee Positions

 a.
 COC, COI: Committee positions should be two year positions, with a position opening up when a student either finishes their two years, or decides to resign.
-Ideally, each year would being with at least one returning committee member and one new committee members.
+Ideally, each year would begin with at least one returning committee member and one new committee members.
 However, the most important aim of this bylaw is that there be continuity and constancy within the student representation on these committees.

 F. The reporting of nominated students to the appropriate committee chair.